 Our Mission Statement Love God, Love Each Other, Love Learning reflects our Christian Vision and is deeply embedded in our school curriculum.
 As a result, our children are well motivated, positive, caring and responsive.
-Supported by our strong Christian values, the school’s curriculum is designed to nurture children’s physical, spiritual, social and moral development and enable them to become confident, self-assured individuals with excellent attitudes to learning and a good understanding of how their education equips them for their next steps in life.
+Supported by our strong Christian values, the school’s curriculum is designed to nurture children’s physical, spiritual, social, cultural and moral development and enable them to become confident, self-assured individuals with excellent attitudes to learning and a good understanding of how their education equips them for their next steps in life.

 We follow the National Curriculum for England, and believe that:

 - All pupils are entitled to a curriculum that provides opportunities for them to learn and achieve.

 - The curriculum should build on pupils’ strengths, interests and experiences and develop their confidence in their capacity to learn and work independently and collaboratively.

 - It should develop enjoyment of and a commitment to a lifetime of learning.

 - Education needs to be about fun as well as serious study.
 Enjoyment leads to better learning.

 - The curriculum should equip pupils with the essential skills of literacy, numeracy, and computing technology, promote an enquiring mind and capacity to think rationally.